 The German Alphabet

-The German alphabet consists of 26 letters plus four special characters.
-The first 26 letters are exactly the same as the English alphabet, although x and y are rarely used.
-The four special characters are ß (called Eszett or Sharp S) and the umlauted vowels ä, ö, and ü.
+The German alphabet consists of 26 letters the same as the English alphabet (though x and y are rarely used) plus four additional letters.
+These four special letters are ß (called Eszett or Sharp S) and the umlauted vowels ä, ö, and ü.

-It should also be noted that until recently, the lowercase letter s had two different forms depending on its environment.
+It should also be noted that the lowercase letter s had two different forms depending on its environment.
 These forms are shown in the Lowercase letters chart below and their usage is explained on their respective letter pages.

 The charts below display all the letters of the German alphabet, lowercase and uppercase, and the numbers 1 to 10.
-Each letter is shown first in Gothic Handwriting, then in Gothic Typeface, or Fraktur.
-To view examples and an in-depth description of any letter or number, move your mouse cursor over it and click.
+Each letter is shown first in English (Latin), then Gothic Handwriting, and then in Gothic Typeface, or Fraktur.